 About the Cinematic Arts Academy

 IF YOU ARE INTERESTED IN APPLYING TO THE CINEMATIC ARTS ACADEMY, AND MILLIKAN IS NOT YOUR RESIDENT SCHOOL, YOU FIRST NEED TO APPLY TO THE AFFILIATED CHARTER SCHOOL LOTTERY.
-THE DEADLINE TO APPLY TO THE CHARTER LOTTERY IS NOVEMBER 15, 2019.
 TO APPLY TO THE CHARTER LOTTERY, CLICK HERE: AFFILATED CHARTER LOTTERY

-In addition to the Academy Application, all students interested in the Cinematic Arts Academy must only include the following:
+Students interested in the Cinematic Arts Academy must include the following with their application:

-- A letter of intent by the student detailing why they are interested in the Cinematic Arts Academy.
+A letter of intent, written by the student, detailing why they are interested in being part of the Cinematic Arts Academy.

 The Cinematic Arts Academy is a three-year program from grades 6-8.
 In 2012, the LAUSD Millikan Middle School Charter for the Performing Arts launched the Cinematic Arts Academy.
 It is the only public school program of its kind in the entire country!

 The Cinematic Arts Academy begins with basic storytelling techniques, and develops into advanced screenwriting, cinematography, directing, sound and picture editing.
 Students learn screenwriting on Final Draft, filmmaking on professional Canon video cameras, and editing using Adobe Premiere.
 They continuously create individual and group-based projects.

 Beyond the classroom setting, the Cinematic Arts Academy hosts three student film festivals each year, garnering the opportunity to see their hard work play out on the big screen while family and friends fill the audience.